📣

 TiDB Cloud API (Beta)

-The TiDB Cloud API is a REST-based interface that provides programmatic access to manage resources across TiDB Cloud Serverless and TiDB Cloud Dedicated.
+The TiDB Cloud API is a REST-based interface that provides programmatic access to manage resources across TiDB Cloud Starter and TiDB Cloud Dedicated.
 It enables automated and efficient handling of tasks such as managing projects, clusters, backups, restores, data imports, billing, and other resources in TiDB Cloud Data Service.

 For more information, see TiDB Cloud API Overview.